Master of Computer Science

 The Graduate School online application along with detailed instructions regarding the application can be found here at the Graduate School application site.
 The following material should be included in the Graduate School Application:

 1. Personal Statement/Statement of Purpose -Concisely discuss your computer science educational, research, or industrial background as they relate to your objectives.
 Include any unique experiences relevant to the research you have done.
 Discuss why you are applying to the University of Minnesota.
 Please include names of faculty members and research groups at the University of Minnesota whose research is of interest to you.
 Use this area to list any extenuating circumstances such as poor grades or test scores.
-(4000 character limit strongly recommended; not strictly enforced)
+(4000 character limit strongly recommended; does not include spaces, not strictly enforced)

 You must indicate all the colleges and graduate schools you have attended.
 Unofficial transcripts must be uploaded directly to the admissions application per these instructions.
 Official transcripts are required for those students admitted to the program.